Anchorage 5th Avenue Mall

 Anchorage 5th Avenue Mall is a 447,000 sqft regional shopping mall located in Downtown Anchorage, Alaska, United States.
 It has five levels with the only JCPenney store in Alaska as its sole anchor.
-It also boasts Alaska's only Victoria's Secret, Apple Store, Coach, and Michael Kors locations, The website describes it as a “distinctive, five level shopping center surrounded by the buzz of Anchorage’s downtown core.”
+It also has Alaska's only Victoria's Secret, Apple Store, Coach, and Michael Kors locations.
 There was also a Nordstrom as a second anchor store until it closed in September 2019.

 The mall is owned by Northwestern Simon Inc. and is administered by the Simon Property Group.